JohnW8111/Ongoing-AI-thoughts/January2024.md

 Encourages feedback and subscription to the newsletter.
 Promises more in-depth discussions in future episodes.
 Conclusion:
 The episode successfully delved into the realms of AI development and model integration, featuring insights from industry experts João Moura and John Durbin.
 Alex Volkov skillfully navigated the discussions, emphasizing the importance and potential of AI in various applications.
 The episode stands out for its blend of technical depth and accessibility, catering to both AI enthusiasts and professionals.

-Cog Rev Breaking Boundaries: AI CoScientist to Accelerate Science Research with Gabe Gomes, Professor at CMU https://www.youtube.com/watch?v=_GbZn7hJdfc
+7.Cog Rev Breaking Boundaries: AI CoScientist to Accelerate Science Research with Gabe Gomes, Professor at CMU https://www.youtube.com/watch?v=_GbZn7hJdfc
 The podcast "Cognitive Revolution" featured an interview with Gabe Gomez, Professor of Chemistry and Chemical Engineering at Carnegie Mellon University.
 Professor Gomez discussed his recent work in the field of autonomous chemical research using large language models, which was published in a Nature paper​​. https://www.nature.com/articles/s41586-023-06792-0

 The episode primarily revolved around the integration of AI, particularly large language models like GPT-4, with chemical research.
 The hosts shared their personal experiences in chemistry, noting the laborious nature of traditional research methods like optimizing Palladium catalyzed reactions.
 They expressed excitement about how automation, enabled by AI like GPT-4, could significantly reduce the manual, repetitive tasks often involved in chemical experiments​​.